13 June 2018

 The Club is committed to maintaining high standards of behaviour, both on and off the field.
 All members are expected to treat their team mates, training partners, coaches, opposition, spectators, umpires and other officials with respect and fairness at all times.

-In the event that any employee, trustee, member, volunteer, participant or spectator feels that they have suffered discrimination, harassment, bullying, abuse or victimisation, they should report the matter in writing to the Welfare, Clubmark and Discipline Sub-Committee.
+In the event that any employee, trustee, member, volunteer, participant or spectator feels that they have suffered discrimination, harassment, bullying, abuse or victimisation, they should report the matter in writing to the Safeguarding, Clubmark and Disciplinary Sub-Committee.
 Any such report should include: details of what occurred; when and where the occurrence took place; any witness details and copies of any witness statements.

-The Welfare, Clubmark and Discipline Sub-Committee shall hold a hearing within 14 days of receiving the complaint having written to all affected parties (including witnesses) to request their attendance.
+The Safeguarding, Clubmark and Disciplinary Sub-Committee shall hold a hearing within 14 days of receiving the complaint having written to all affected parties (including witnesses) to request their attendance.
 Any individual requested to attend shall be entitled to be accompanied by a friend and any relevant witnesses.

-The Welfare, Clubmark and Discipline Sub-Committee has the power to take appropriate disciplinary action and the outcome of the hearing shall be put in writing to the affected parties within 7 days of the hearing.
+The Safeguarding, Clubmark and Disciplinary Sub-Committee has the power to take appropriate disciplinary action and the outcome of the hearing shall be put in writing to the affected parties within 7 days of the hearing.
 Possible sanctions include:

 In the event that the individual wishes to appeal against the decision, they should appeal in writing to the Trustees, addressing their appeal to the Chairman.
 The Chairman shall appoint an Appeals Committee of 3 Trustees to consider the appeal and shall outline at the time the process for the appeal to the affected parties.